aidn3/hypixel-guild-discord-bridge/README.md

 This project is made to be fully flexible and customizable offering quality user experience while keeping it simple

-> **Disclaimer: This project interacts with hypixel in an unintended way by simulating a minecraft client and process
+> **Disclaimer: This project interacts with Hypixel in an unintended way by simulating a minecraft client and processes
-> packets which might gets you banned if you over-abuse it much.
+> packets which might get you banned if you over-abuse it too much.
 > Just like any other modification and service that interacts with Hypixel servers, this goes without saying: "Use at
 > your own risk"**